reg-dataplatform/reg-aws-terraform-library/iam/README.md

 - `parent_module_path`
     - path of the module that calls this resource/function
 - `assume_policy_path`
-    - path to the assume-policy document
+    - path to the assume-policy .json-document
 - `policy_path`
-    - path to policy document
+    - path to policy .json-document
 ### Optional (default values used unless specified)
 - `child_module`
     - name added to role in aws - could be used if several roles are needed within the same module